knewplay/oop-fundamentals/oop_fundamentals.md

 ![Blueprint and designs](./figures/robot-blueprint.jpg)
 *A blueprint on the left with three robots modeled from it on the right.*

 The blueprint you see on the left is the class, and the specific robots you see on the right, based on the blueprint, are known as objects.
 All classes have names; let's say the name of this class is `RoboticArm`.
-This class serves as a template for creating various robots.
+This class serves as a template for creating various robotic arms.
 When you create a robot from this class, you are instantiating the class, and each instantiated robot is called an instance of the class.
 Each robot shares the same foundational structure but can have unique characteristics.

 By creating different robots from the `RoboticArm` class, you can manage their interactions and behaviors in an organized way.
 This approach allows you to efficiently handle complex systems and ensures that all robots adhere to a consistent design and functionality.